What is NEPA?

 • Utah (326 & 327)

-• Arizona (326, pursuing 327)
+• Arizona (326 & 327)

-How will this impact NDOT?
+How does this impact NDOT?

 NDOT must comply with its MOU commitments in assuming FHWA’s environmental responsibilities, just as it has for those CEs processed under the 2015 Programmatic Categorical Exclusion Agreement between FHWA DO and NDOT.
 NDOT will continue to: